MHA KY BIPOC Mental Health Month

 This year’s theme for BIPOC Mental Health Month is #BeyondTheNumbers.
 Join us and together, we will gain knowledge on historical context, systems of support, and actionable ways to move forward toward a mentally healthy future.

-Links from 2020 BIPOC Mental Health
+2020 BIPOC Mental Health toolkit

 BIPOC Mental Health Month